RanRhoads84/debgpt7.8-with-vectorDB/README.md

 pip3 install git+https://salsa.debian.org/deeplearning-team/debgpt.git
 ```

-Upon fresh installation, running `debgpt` or `debgpt config` command will
-launch a configuration wizard.
-Follow the guide to setup, and it will create
-a minimal config file.
-If you want to reconfigure, use `$ debgpt config`.
-The configuration file is placed at `$HOME/.debgpt/config.toml`.
+Upon fresh installation, the user needs to first configure it with
+`debgpt config` (a TUI-based configuration wizard):

 ```
 # configure or re-configure the tool through a TUI wizard
 debgpt config
 ```

-After that you can start using the tool.
-Here are some quick examples:
+After the configuration process, we can try some quick examples:

 ```
 # Make a quick question and quit
-debgpt -qa 'translate "unix is user-friendly" to chinese'
+debgpt -qa 'what can you do?'

 # Start interactive chat with LLM
 debgpt